cheshirekow/cmake_format/cmake_format/doc/README.rst

     # If true, the argument lists which are known to be sortable will be sorted
     # lexicographicall
+    enable_sort = True

+    # If true, the parsers may infer whether or not an argument list is sortable
+    # (without annotation).
-    autosort = True
+    autosort = False

+    # If a comment line starts with at least this many consecutive hash characters,
+    # then don't lstrip() them off.
+This allows for lazy hash rulers where the first
+    # hash char is not separated by space
+    hashruler_min_length = 10

+    # A dictionary containing any per-command configuration overrides.
+Currently
+    # only `command_case` is supported.
+    per_command = {}

+    # --------------------------
+    # Comment Formatting Options
+    # --------------------------
+    # What character to use for bulleted lists
+    bullet_char = '*'

+    # What character to use as punctuation after numerals in an enumerated list
+    enum_char = '.'

     # enable comment markup parsing and reflow
     enable_markup = True

-    # If comment markup is enabled, don't reflow the first comment block in
+    # If comment markup is enabled, don't reflow the first comment block in each
-    # eachlistfile.
-Use this to preserve formatting of your
+    # listfile.
+Use this to preserve formatting of your copyright/license
-    # copyright/licensestatements.
+    # statements.
     first_comment_is_literal = False

-    # If comment markup is enabled, don't reflow any comment block which matchesthis
+    # If comment markup is enabled, don't reflow any comment block which matches
-    # (regex) pattern.
+    # this (regex) pattern.
 Default is `None` (disabled).
     literal_comment_pattern = None

     # Regular expression to match preformat fences in comments